-MACS consists of an 11-course (33 credits) sequence that includes core classes, practicums, and a 12-credit concentration track.
+MACS consists of an 11-course sequence (33 credits) that includes core classes, practicums, and a 12-credit concentration track.

 MACS aims at convenience and accommodation by utilizing online course delivery format and self-designed programs.
 The students enrolled in the program are afforded the greatest flexibility in self-selecting and self-directing their concentrated areas of interest, while at the same time retaining and reinforcing an emphasis on general professional skills.
-Students can complete the program completely online, but have a large selection of on-campus courses from which to choose.
+Students can complete the program residentially or online, and have a large selection of on-campus and online courses from which to choose.

 Students may enroll full or part time, taking six to nine credit hours per term.
 Students who enroll in nine credits per term may complete the program in four terms.
 Part-time students can complete the program in 2 years.
-Summer attendance is mandatory.
+Students register for three terms a year.